determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/setup-eks-cluster.rst

 .. _aws-lb:

 ************************************
- Using AWS Load Balancer (optional)
+ Use an AWS Load Balancer (optional)
 ************************************

 It is possible to use `ALB <https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/>`_